Cycling in Paris is easy and a great way to explore the city and do some sightseeing. This route will bring you close to all of the major landmarks.

 It’s not just average Parisians that love cycling though.
 Every year, millions of cycling fans flock to the city to watch the biggest race of the year as the Tour de France comes to a climax in the City of Light.

-For these fans, it’s a dream to cycle through Paris, following in the tracks of their favorite cycling stars.
+For these fans, it’s a dream to cycle through Paris, following in the tracks of their favorite cycling stars, checking the live cycling betting odds.

 Thankfully, cycling in Paris is easy.
 It’s also a great way to explore the city and do some sightseeing.